Adversarial Reprogramming of Neural Networks: Results

 To further explore dependence on the details of the model, we performed adversarial reprogramming attacks on models with random weights.
-We used the same models and MNIST target task as in Section \ref{sec mnist} -- we simply used the ImageNet models with randomly initialized rather than trained weights.
-MNIST classification task was easy for networks pretrained on ImageNet (Table \ref{table: reprogramming results}).
-However, for random networks, training was very challenging and generally converged to a much lower accuracy (only one model could train to a similar accuracy as trained ImageNet models; see Table \ref{table: random reprogramming results}).
+We used the same experiment set up and MNIST reprogramming task as in Section \ref{sec mnist} -- we simply used the ImageNet models with randomly initialized rather than trained weights.
+The MNIST classification task was easy for networks pretrained on ImageNet (Table \ref{table: reprogramming results}).
+However, for random networks, training was very challenging and generally converged to a much lower accuracy (only ResNet V2 50 could train to a similar accuracy as trained ImageNet models; see Table \ref{table: reprogramming results}).
 Moreover, the appearance of the adversarial programs was qualitatively distinct from the adversarial programs obtained with networks pretrained on ImageNet (see Figure \ref{fig: programs}b).
+This finding demonstrates that the original task the neural networks perform is important for adversarial reprogramming.
+This result may seem surprising, as random networks have rich structure adversarial programs might be expected to take advantage of.
+For example, theoretical results have shown that wide neural networks become identical to Gaussian processes, where training specific weights in intermediate layers is not necessary to perform tasks \citep{matthews2018gaussian,lee2017deep}.
+Other work has demonstrated that it is possible to use random networks as generative models for images \citep{ustyuzhaninov2016texture, he2016powerful}, further supporting their potential richness.
+One explanation may be that randomly initialized networks perform poorly for simple reasons, such as poor scaling of network weights at initialization, whereas the trained weights are better conditioned.